Your SW Calgary Choice for Tooth Extractions

-Sometimes removal of a tooth is the ideal treatment option.
+Although tooth extractions are always a last resort, sometimes removal of a tooth is the ideal treatment option.
+Although permanent teeth are meant to last a lifetime, there are a number of reasons why tooth extraction may be needed.
 There may be significant decay rendering it unrestorable, gum disease resulting in compromised support for the tooth, or a fracture extending below the gum line which cannot be repaired.
 Teeth are also sometimes removed for orthodontic purposes, or if they can adversely affect other teeth or pose a risk of infection (wisdom teeth).

 How do you remove an erupted tooth?